pragatipratishrutiswain/13-Porfolio-Projects-PFP-Features/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 # Objective:
 Create a three page Power BI report, each page should contain the details of Batting, Bowling and Fielding respectively.<br>
 The user should be given the flexibility to select the name any given player and be able to see all the details of that particular player on each page.

+## ChatGPT:
+Suggest three colour combinations to be used for the Power BI report design, along with their hex codes.

+##